ParnaviSen03/Multi-Task-Learning-Expansion/README.md

 - Freeze BERT layers 0–6 and fine-tune layers 7–11 + task heads.
 - Leverages general language features while adapting higher layers to new tasks.

+*Further technical insights and rationale for these decisions are provided in the notebook (Task 3 section).*
 ###  Task 4: Training Loop & Visualization
 - Implemented a training loop using PyTorch with joint optimization for both tasks.
 - Used `CrossEntropyLoss` and `Adam` optimizer.